 Recreation Site & Trail Description

-Recreation sites and trails are public campgrounds and trails located on Crown land outside of parks and settled areas.
+Recreation sites and trails provide many recreation opportunities on Crown land outside of parks and settled areas.

 They enable recreational experiences generally within an integrated resource-management setting.
 This means the land base is managed for multiple uses, which may include forestry, cattle grazing, mineral extraction, oil and gas exploration, recreation, fish and wildlife management and watershed protection.